-The engine instruments give the pilot information about the health of the engine and how it is performing during the flight.
+The engine instruments supplies the pilot information about the health of the engine and how it is performing during the flight.
 This information is also required to keep the engine running within the specified operating limits so that it will remain reliable throughout its lifetime.

 Engine data monitoring and logging tools create a history of data in which trends can be detected, this is helpful with preventive maintenance and keeping the engine running for years to come.

-Some common instruments are: RPM, pressure and temperature gauges; fuel level and flow gauges are sometimes integrated in one unit.
+Some common instruments you will find in the cockpit are: RPM, pressure and temperature gauges; fuel level and flow gauges are sometimes integrated in one unit.
 In multi-engined aircraft there is usually a set of gauges available per engine stacked next to each other.

 After being watchful on RPM and temperatures the pilot must keep an eye out on fluid pressure and flow indicators, be that oil or fuel.
-As these two keep the engine smoothly running.
+As these two keep the engine running smoothly.

 These are either made of a diaphragm or bourdon type of sensor.
 This depends on the pressure they are working with, bourdon types are more suited to handle higher pressures.
 Reading is direct (with the pressure line running to the cockpit) or indirect with electrical wires and the sensor close to the engine, either on the engine or firewall.

 The direct reading type is made of a bourdon tube and this is filled with a thin engine oil.
 The indirect type uses a resistance ratio meter and a firewall mounted sensor (sometimes on the engine, Rotax).
-This sensor is a diaphragm connected to a rheostat.
+This sensor consists of a diaphragm connected to a rheostat.